DatepollSystems/WaiterRobot-Shared-Android/README.md

 If you want to build and publish the SPM locally you can do so with the command `./gradlew kmmBridgePublish -PGITHUB_PUBLISH_TOKEN=xxx` (personal github token is needed and only possible on OSX).
-Before running the command make sure to be on latest commit on main branch.
-Then switch to a new branch and push it to remote.
+Before running create a new branch from the remote main branch (make sure to commit or stash all local changes before) and push the new branch to remote.
 After that run the command.
 When finished you delete the temporary created branch.
 This is done because while publishing the Package.swift file is newly generated and committed to the repository.
 This can lead to conflicts and is constantly changing the `Package.swift` file for local dev and releasing. ( see [here](https://touchlab.github.io/KMMBridge/ciconfig/GITHUB_ACTIONS#workflow-options))

 ## iOS dev with local KMM module version